MYSTERIES OF THE OKAVANGO DELTA

 My name is Moses Maphane and I’ve been a guide with Belmond Safaris for over a decade.
 I’m a 37-year-old Motswana, originally from a village called Shorobe, 40km east of Maun.

-I started an internship with Belmond in March 2008 and began my career at Belmond Khwai River Lodge that August.
-In 2015 I transferred to Belmond Eagle Island Lodge, where I’m still based today as the senior guide.
+I started an internship with Belmond in March 2008.
+In 2015 I transferred to Eagle Island Lodge, where I’m still based today as the senior guide

 The lodge is set in the middle of the Okavango Delta along the Boro River, one of the region’s three main channels.
 This unique wetland system was the 1,000th site to be inscribed on the UNESCO World Heritage List in 2014.
 When it floods, it reaches an area of around 22,000 square kilometres.
 It’s a wonderland of floodplains, palm groves and papyrus swamps, visible from space.